Overview of Mouth, Nose, and Throat Cancers

 Less common sites for these cancers are

-The hollow spaces located in the bones around the nose (nasal cavity and paranasal sinuses)
+The hollow spaces located in the bones around the nose (paranasal sinuses)

 The lower part of the throat (hypopharynx)